Capdata/Devops101/README.md

 - Test the script and check connection to MySQL Database

 # LAB 3 : ANSIBLE
+- Deploy a new MySQL instance with ANSIBLE
 -
 # LAB 4 : PROMETHEUS & GRAFANA